bwright594/splendor/src/main/webapp/README.md

-# This is a board game calculator type thing for Splendor
-TODO: actually write a readme when I have a project to make a readme for.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.